 Making an Initial Appointment

 Step 1) Contact us.
-If you are interested in making an appointment with one of our counselors, contact us by calling us at 337-475-5981.
+If you are interested in making an appointment with one of our counselors, please contact us by calling 337-475-5981.

 Step 3) Make an initial appointment.
 While on the phone, we can set up your first appointment.
 We are often times able to make same day appointments, so do not hesitate to ask!
 If you are still unsure or would like to check back, we can set up a time to call you back to schedule at your convenience.